I’m interesting in the question how we got here.

 Meanwhile, at another distant place and time, a powerful and ferocious predator was emerging at about the same time man was.
 Pack-oriented to a fault, inquisitive, with great adaptibility, they quickly spread and dominated a host of territories.
 Perhaps their only drawback was that they lacked opposable thumbs.

 It was only a matter of time before the two species would meet and clash.

 That happened a bit under a half-million years ago.
 The two met; the reverberations sent shockwaves across history.
 Stories still tell of the fear-invoking power that wolves brought into the night.
 But the unexpected happened as well; game recognized game.
 At first, the relationship was informal, larger animals brought down in combination and both sides fed.

 Both sides got curious, though.
 And while it would be no surprise to find a human playing with puppies (under a mom’s watchful gaze), the reverse required two things.
 One, that the family would let a curious wolf get close enough.
-And two, that when a preserved meal was being prepared, someone was willing to prepare food.
+And two, that when a preserved meal was being prepared, someone was willing to share the food.

 Now, this has been portrayed in media as a ‘lone wolf’, desperate to find food, and maybe a ‘lonely human’ too.
 But this is unlikely.
-Again, I’m not doubting it may have happened a few times.
+I’m not doubting it may have happened a few times.
 But predominately desperate animals are not friendly and hostility is not likely to win you food by the fire.